htwangtw/nbackexpsampling/README.md

 The dummy volumes are accounted for in the scanner used at York.
 If you require manual set up, please modify the variable in `run.py` accordingly.
+Or write a parallel port module fitting your own setup to map respond buttons to key 1 to 9.
+(Highly recommended.)